The Cultural Hub at Tom Davies Square — SudburyCIA

 2022

-Original $98.5M Junction East project cancelled.
-Council sends staff to find a cheaper alternative.
+Junction East project cancelled following a change in city council.
+Council sends staff to find an alternative.

 Nov 2023

 Council approves the $65M Cultural Hub in a single meeting — no referendum.
-Upset limit of $64.5M pre-authorized in the same vote with no separate public debate.
+Upset limit of $64.5M pre-authorized in the same vote.

 Sep 2024